Marcus Bingham Jr.

-Marcus Jerome Bingham Jr. (born July 14, 2000) is an American professional basketball player who last played for Hapoel Tel Aviv of the Ligat HaAl and the EuroLeague.
+Marcus Jerome Bingham Jr. (born July 14, 2000) is an American professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Michigan State Spartans.

 High school career

 Bingham stood 6 ft 2 in (1.88 m) entering high school, starting at Central High School in Grand Rapids, Michigan, where he did not play basketball.
 For his sophomore season, he transferred to Ottawa Hills High School in Grand Rapids and began playing basketball recreationally, though his friends suggested he take it more seriously.
 During his first two years of high school, Bingham did not do homework and often misbehaved, and he held a 1.3 grade point average at Ottawa Hills.
 Concerned about his future, his mother had him move to Catholic Central High School in Grand Rapids, a school with superior academics, attending on probation and ultimately improving his grades.
 As a senior, Bingham averaged 21 points, 11 rebounds, four blocks and two assists per game.
 He was a finalist for Mr. Basketball of Michigan and was named Grand Rapids Press Player of the Year.
 A consensus four-star recruit, he committed to playing college basketball for Michigan State over offers from Butler, Pittsburgh, Purdue, VCU and Xavier.